Violent solar storms can blast a surprisingly large amount of material off the surface of the moon, according to a new NASA study.

 "We found that when this massive cloud of plasma strikes the moon, it acts like a sandblaster and easily removes volatile material from the surface," William Farrell, DREAM team lead at Goddard, said in a statement.
-"The model predicts 100 to 200 tons of lunar material — the equivalent of 10 dump truck loads — could be stripped off the lunar surface during the typical two-day passage of a CME." [ The Sun's Wrath: Worst Solar Storms in History ]
+"The model predicts 100 to 200 tons of lunar material — the equivalent of 10 dump truck loads — could be stripped off the lunar surface during the typical two-day passage of a CME."

 Storms on the sun

 Solar flares can unleash CMEs, which are massive clouds of hot plasma and charged particles that blow outward from the surface of the sun and stream into space.
-A strong CME can contain roughly a billion tons of plasma that tear through space at a blistering pace of up to a million miles per hour in a cloud many times the size of Earth, the researchers said.
+A strong CME can contain roughly a billion tons of plasma that tears through space at a blistering pace of up to a million miles per hour in a cloud many times the size of Earth, the researchers said.

 Since the moon has almost no atmosphere, Earth's natural satellite is vulnerable to the effects of space weather.
 As a result, plasma from CMEs is able to penetrate the moon's so-called exosphere and crash to the surface, kicking up particles from the moon in a process called "sputtering."